 On top of the obelisk had been a golden urn which, it was rumored during the middle ages, contained the ashes of Julius Caesar.
 It was taken down and opened.
 Reportedly it contained only dust.
 It was replaced with cross atop the obelisk today – said to contain a relic wooden remnant of the “true cross.”

 Sure it does.
 I wonder if Caesar’s ashes were in that golden urn.

 The inscriptions on the north and south sides of the base have texts written by Cardinal Silvio Antoniani as a memorial to the moving of the obelisk.
 The east and west sides have exorcist formulas.
 Quite helpful when you need them.

 It also functions as a sun dial, its shadow moving over signs of the zodiac in the paving of the Square.

-Stand in its shadow with an espresso and think that what you are seeing has been viewed by Egyptians at Heliopolis, Augustus, Caligula and every emperor of this city.
+Stand in its shadow with an espresso and a fine cigar and think that what you are seeing has been viewed by Egyptians at Heliopolis, Augustus, Caligula and every emperor and Pope of this city.